makushenkoao/production/README.md

 The project describes story cases for each component.
 Server requests are mocked using storybook-addon-mock.

-A file with stories is created next to the component with the extension StickyContentLayout.stories.tsx
+A file with stories is created next to the component with the extension .stories.tsx

 You can start the storybook with the command:
 - `npm run storybook`